 - BI relies upon past data to derive informed decisions, whereas Data Analytics focuses on future predictions and trends.
 In concise, BI is concerned about operations, while Data analytics is aligned to innovations.

 - BI is oriented towards achieving goals, while data analytics adds new goals by analyzing trends.
-In a more specific way, Business intelligence amplifies decision-making, and Data analytics promotes questioning trends to drive innovation.
+In a more specific way, Business intelligence amplifies decision-making, and data analytics promotes questioning trends to drive innovation into your eCommerce platforms.

 Business Intelligence & Data Analytics are equally important in the digital world.
 Nothing is possible without gaining experience from past records, and nothing new is achievable without predicting the future and setting goals.